rubra-ai/rubra/docs/docs/README.md

 # Rubra

-#### Rubra is a series of open source, agentic LLMs.
+#### Rubra is a collection of open weight, tool calling LLMs.

+Rubra enhances the top open weight large language models with tool calling capability.
+The ability to call user-defined external tools in a deterministic manner while being able to reason and chat makes Rubra models ideal for agentic use cases.

-Rubra offers the best open-source, function/tool calling models.
-All models are enhanced from the top open source LLMs by further training after block expansion - a unique approach that is effective in teaching instruct-tuned models new skills while mitigating catastrophic forgetting.
+All models are enhanced from the top open source LLMs with further post-training and methods that are effective in teaching instruct-tuned models new skills while mitigating catastrophic forgetting.
 For easy use, we extend popular inferencing projects, allowing you to run Rubra models anywhere.

 ## Enhanced Models